cockroachdb/docs/cockroachcloud/upgrade-to-v21.2.md

 docs_area: manage
 ---

 Now that [CockroachDB v21.2](../releases/v21.2.html) is available, a [Console Admin](console-access-management.html#console-admin) can upgrade your {{ site.data.products.dedicated }} cluster from the {{ site.data.products.db }} Console.
-This page walks through the process for an Admin.
+This page guides through the process for an Admin.

 {{site.data.alerts.callout_success}}
 Upgrading a {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
 Before proceeding, review the {{ site.data.products.db }} [upgrade policy](upgrade-policy.html).